 Helium Hotspots may not work if the Hotspot is behind a firewall or uses an incompatible NAT type.
 Other times it may be because of a router configuration or the internet is offline.
 This article aims to help resolve any issues you may have.

-If none of the below fixes your Hotspot connection, please visit the Helium Community Discord, #hotspot-setup-help.
+If none of the below fixes your Hotspot connection, please visit the Helium Community Discord, #hotspot-issues.

 Check Your Cables If using Ethernet, make sure your Ethernet cable is securely plugged into the Hotspot and your internet provider modem.
 A blinking amber light next to the Ethernet port on the Hotspot means there is a good connection.
-Cables can also fail from time to time, so trying a different cable can help may also help.
+Enthernet cables can fail from time to time, so trying a different cable may correct your problem.